simpansoftware/Aurora-but-with-doom/README.md

   2. Priism and IRS - Aurora is quite literally a merger of these two.
   3. Aurora(?) - I'll try to make it work for the funny
 - Here's a list of shims that we've tested and they work:
-  1. SH1MMER
+  1. SH1MMER (contains cryptosmite and icarus)
+  2. Shimboot (:3)
+  3. KVS
 - Here's a list of shims we're gonna make work and test:
-  1. KVS
-  2. Shimboot
   3. Any future shims that are made

 # WSL (Windows Subsystem for Linux)